For a free initial office consultation about your building or remodeling project

 In the early 20th century, Black Mountain, North Carolina was a hotbed of the arts.
 Rich and Melinda Halford's new home, nestled into the Black Mountains, echoes that legacy of creative self-expression, from its blend of design styles to its instrument-filled music room.

 Artistic sensibility isn't its only hallmark, however.
-This home also serves as a tribute to the camaraderie and Halford-Hearthstone-Pictures-140friendship that went into its construction.
+This home also serves as a tribute to the camaraderie and friendship that went into its construction.
 Its name, Heartwood Mountain Lodge, says it all.
 "We have a wealth of friends who put their hearts into this timber frame home," explains Melinda.
 "We couldn't have done it without them."

 When Rich and Melinda first considered building a timber home, they consulted Mark Kirkpatrick, a college buddy who owned a local timber frame and log home construction company called Mountain Construction Enterprises, Inc. (a regional distributor for Hearthstone, Inc.).
 Rich and Melinda had long been impressed by the company's work and valued Mark's input.
 Edward Lewis, an architect friend, worked with Mark to refine the couple's preliminary sketches, and a Hearthstone draftsman adapted the design to timber frame construction.